-- As soon as a member of staff or adult working in the school becomes aware that a child is suffering or likely to suffer harm, or in immediate danger they must let the DSL know immediately. - The member of staff must make a record of what the child (ideally contemporaneously) is telling them/has told them and also record this on Edukey as soon as possible after the alert to the DSL.
+- As soon as a member of staff or adult working in the school becomes aware that a child is suffering or likely to suffer harm, or in immediate danger they must let the DSL know immediately. - The member of staff must make a record of what the child (ideally contemporaneously) is telling them/has told them and also record this on Edukey as soon as soon as possible after the alert to the DSL.
 The handwritten record should be scanned and added to the electronic record (see details under making a record of a concern).

-- The DSL, along with the relevant Deputy DSLs will review the case and decide on the next steps.
-If a child is in immediate danger or is at risk of harm, a request for support should be made immediately to Integrated Children's Services (Haringey's Safeguarding Team) and/or the police in line with Haringey LA procedures. - If the DSL or deputy DSL is not available, for example out of school hours, then any staff member or other adults can make a referral.
+The DSL, along with the relevant Deputy DSLs will review the case and decide on the next steps.
+If a child is in immediate danger or is at risk of harm, a request for support should be made immediately to Integrated Children's Services (Haringey's Safeguarding Team) and/or the police in line with Haringey LA procedures.

+- If the DSL or deputy DSL is not available, for example out of school hours, then any staff member or other adults can make a referral.
 The contact numbers for the MASH team are listed on Page 2 of this policy.
 During this call you should seek the advice about notifying parents, remembering that in some situations this could be unsafe or cause the child more harm.
 During your phone call if you are a professional working with children you may be asked to complete a MASH referral form within 24 hours.
-This should be emailed securely to mashreferral@Haringey.gcsx.gov.uk. - Any member of staff/adult making a direct referral to the MASH team must inform the DSL as soon as possible, verbally and provide a written record of the concerns and actions taken.
+This should be emailed securely to mashreferral@Haringey.gcsx.gov.uk.
+Or fill in a MASH referral on Haringey Local Offer MASH Portal.- - Any member of staff/adult making a direct referral to the MASH team must inform the DSL immediately, verbally and provide a written record of the concerns and actions taken.